NIMH Clinical Trials Funding Opportunity Announcements - Applicant FAQs

 The NIMH strongly encourages potential applicants to talk with the Program Officers in the relevant portfolio area before preparing and applying for one of the clinical trial FOAs.
 Program Officers can assist with determining the appropriate FOA, as well as give advice to optimize the project's fit with NIMH priorities.

 - 9. I want to apply for funding to test the efficacy of a novel intervention for which there is evidence of target engagement.
 Pilot studies provide evidence of feasibility, acceptability, and a signal for efficacy, but there is a need for a confirmatory, adequately powered clinical trial.
-Which FOA supports this type of trial?
+I do not see a RFA that would support this type of trial.
+Should I use the parent R01 FOA?

 - 10. Where are applications submitted in response to these FOAs reviewed?